Telling us what you need

 You should tell us if you have a disability in your university application.
 If you don't tell us then, you need to contact us as soon as you start your studies.

 To make any alternative arrangements you need to make contact with the Disability Service as soon as possible.
 We can't make arrangements for you until you have chosen your modules for your programme of study.

-Deadline for making arrangements
+Deadlines for making arrangements